DrDonk/unlocker/README.md

 * Workstation Pro 16 on Windows and Linux
 * Workstation Player 16 on Windows and Linux

-It is important to understand that the Unlocker does not add any new capabilities to VMware Workstation and Player but enables support for macOS that is disabled in the VMware products that do not run on Apple Hardware.
+The Unlocker enables certain flags and data tables that are required to see the macOS type when setting the guest OS type, and modify the implmentation of the virtual SMC controller device.
 These capabiltiites are normally exposed in Fusion and ESXi when running on Apple hardware.
-The Unlocker cannot add support for new versions of macOS, add paravirtualized GPU support or any other features that are not already in the VMware compiled code.

-What the Unlocker can do is enable certain flags and data tables that are required to see the macOS type when setting the guest OS type, and modify the implmentation of the virtual SMC controller device.
 The patch code carries out the following modifications dependent on the product being patched:

 * Fix vmware-vmx and derivatives to allow macOS to boot
 * Fix vmwarebase.dll or libvmwarebase.so to allow Apple guests to be selected during VM creation
 * Provide a copy of the macOS VMware Tools for the guest

-In all cases make sure VMware is not running, and any background guests have been shutdown.
+It is important to understand that the Unlocker cannot add any new capabilities to VMware Workstation and Player but enables support for macOS that is disabled in the VMware products that do not run on Apple Hardware.

+The Unlocker cannot:

+* add support for new versions of macOS
+* add paravirtualized Apple GPU support
+* add AMD CPU support

+or any other features that are not already in the VMware compiled code.

+A patched macSO kernel must be used to run on AMD systems.

 ## 2. Prerequisites
 The code has no pre-requisites and should run directly from the download.
 The code is written in Go with some